The Two Synod Solution

 so by their respective Presbytery,

-which is aligned with the same Primary
+aligned with the same Primary

 Synod (Westminster or Auburn)